M-watermelon/LifeExtension/README.md

 # LifeExtension

-This is our submission for the MVHS hackathon
+This is our submission for the MVHS hackathon, intended to be an extension for chrome.
+Although our project is not finished, [it is viewable as a website here.](https://m-watermelon.github.io/LifeExtension/home.html)

-Include submission writeup here for description

 Credits:
-Maria -> Front End Developer
+Maria -> Front End
-Anna -> Full Stack Developer
+Anna -> Everything
-David -> Back End Developer
+David -> Back End

-Security features:
-https encryption - All passwords are safe thanks to https

 Languages used:
 Javascript
 HTML/CSS
 SQL
-Python

 Sources:
 w3schools